kach/memo/README.md

 ## Getting started

 Once you have installed memo, take a look at the [Memonomicon](./demo/Memonomicon.ipynb) for a tour of the language, and an example of how to build a model and fit it to data by parallel grid search and/or gradient descent.
+You can also watch a [video tutorial](https://www.dropbox.com/scl/fi/c3jjup1lheowfppbz41zr/memo-live-tutorial.mp4?rlkey=ce7reeadff2nh2ktqh3tubbik&st=lai8yx1h&dl=0) that covers similar material.

 This repository also includes several classic examples of recursive reasoning models implemented in memo, which you can find in the [demo directory](./demo/).
 These examples include RSA, planning and inverse planning in MDPs, belief-space planning in POMDPs, and examples highlighting integration with the JAX ecosystem for deep learning, graphics, simulation, etc.